rcarmo/azure-acme-foundation/README.md

 A `tenant` is defined as a set of resource groups, each of which maps to a typical application tier or environment:

+# ACME

+## Default Layers:

+You _always_ get two base templates you need to deploy first: `monitoring` and `networking`.

+By default, `monitoring` contains a shared diagnostics storage account and (if enabled) OMS resources, whereas `networking` contains the virtual network for your deployments and

 * `foundation` (networking, OMS monitoring and an SSH jumpbox)
 * `data` (IaaS database servers)
 * `middleware` (app servers)